CMSgov/beneficiary-fhir-data/insights/docs/data_organization.md

 Visulization tools like QuickSight conceptually sit outside the data lake.

 ### Projects
-Projects contain all the resources and data for a particular DASG project.
+Projects represent a particular DASG project.
 The abbreviated name of the projects are used.
 Examples include `ab2d`, `bb2`, `bfd`, `bcda`, and `dpc`. `dasg` is sometime to used as a project name to indicate concerns that cross-project boundaries.

 ### Moderate and High Sensitivity
 At the first level, a lake's data is divided according to the sensitivity of the data.
 There are different buckets for each sensitivity level.